-Striped Juice Pops might just be summer’s prettiest and healthiest frozen treat — I’ll show you how to create these beauties in a few simple steps!
+Striped Juice Pops might just be summer’s prettiest and healthiest frozen treat — I’ll show you how to create these refreshing layered popsicles in a few simple steps!

 Aren’t stripes just so summery?
 Think beach umbrellas, sailboats, and French sailor shirts.
 My eye is drawn to them wherever I see them.
 After my striped ice cube post last week, I couldn’t resist trying out the technique with pops.
 The possibilities are endless, limited only by the number of different fruit juices you can fit in your fridge.
 Everybody will be wowed by the pretty stripes, but they couldn’t be easier to make.